koordinates/kart/CONTRIBUTING.md

 ## Installing the development version

 By default, vendored dependencies are downloaded from recent CI artifacts to save you a lot of time and effort building them.

-If you're keen, explore the make targets in `vendor/` to build/assemble them manually.
+If for some reason you do need to build them locally, `cd vendor` and run:

+* MacOS/Linux: `make "build-$(uname -s)"`
+* Windows: `nmake /f makefile.vc`

 ### macOS